AU-BCE-EE/AU-MHB/2021-0294105_NH3_EFs/readme.md

 It is a coincidence that acidified pH values are identical for cattle and pig manure.

-For details on the titration curves and how the doses in the table above were calculated, see the `../manure_titration` directory.
+For details on the titration curves and how the pH values in the table above were calculated, see the `../manure_titration` directory.
 The $delta$pH values used here were taken from `../manure_titration/output/dpH_acid_doses.csv` file.

+Although the dose and resulting manure pH values are linked in the analysis in `../manure_acidification/acid_preds` and Nyord et al. (2021), with non-linear responses, means are not necessarily identical.

 # Repeating calculations
 Calculations can be repeated in R by running the script `scripts/main.R`.